-that now requires all tobacco packs to be stripped of brightly colored branding -- and replaced with the sludge-like color.
+will go into effect requiring all packs of cigarettes to be standardized.
+Tobaccos products will be stripped of brightly colored branding and replaced with a sludge-like color.

 The muddy color -- Pantone 448C

 -- was chosen after marketing research company GfK Bluemoon was commissioned to develop ideas for unappealing cigarette packing.
 The agency asked Australian smokers about colors they found unappealing and overwhelming.
 Pantone 448 C was later named "the world's ugliest color."